sfc-jneal/example-mcp-cortex-fastagent/README.md

 ```

 To simulate auth, set a `session` cookie with a JWT signed using your mock public key.
 For local development, authentication can be bypassed by setting `DISABLE_AUTH_FOR_DEV=1` in the backend-app environment.

 ---

-## 🔐 Auth Flow (Production)

-1. User logs in through your enterprise SSO
-2. Auth service sets a secure, HttpOnly `session` cookie
-3. `api/` validates the JWT using `RS256` and optionally calls the `/validate` authz endpoint
-4. If valid, request is passed to `/agent` (in `mcp/`) with user context, using a short-lived JWT for inter-service authentication

----